 Denver Weekend Getaway – Saturday

-Your first full day in the city is going to be packed with some of the best things to do in Denver so you’ll need to fuel up big time.
+Your first full day of your 2-day Denver itinerary is packed with some of the best things to do in Denver.
+You’ll need to fuel up big time.
 We’re heading to LoDo (Lower Downtown) for breakfast and a peek at Union Station, a Mile High must-see.

 Union Station, Denver